 Python to the system PATH.
 This approach has the advantage that your Python is integrated with the Windows installation and

-you can use it from any Windows command shell or use it together with any integrated development environment, like VSCode
+you can use it from any Windows command shell or use it together with any integrated development environment, like VSCode or PyCharm.

 The disadvantage is that this approach can be safely used only if you have a single Python installation on your system.
 The setup of multiple Python versions on a system goes far beyond the scope of this tutorial.